nozer0/nozer0.github.io/_posts/en/2014-02-11-how-to-use-svn.md

 <a id="change"></a>
 ### Change ###

-There are several commands can help us to do changes in working copy area, and apply these changes to repsitory when next commit.
+There are several commands can help us to do changes in working copy area, and apply these changes to repository when next commit.
 Furthermore, we can use `svn revert` to revert any changes we do not want.

 ```sh
 	svn rm old.txt